-Specifications of Tetra Recart[®] carton packaging systems are listed in Table 11 and were provided by Tetra Pak.
+Specifications of Tetra Recart® carton packaging systems are listed in Table 21 and Table 22 and were provided by Tetra Pak.
 In Tetra Pak's internal database typical specifications of all primary packages sold are registered.
 The specifications of individual packages of one single carton system may vary to a small degree over different production batches or production sites.
-To get the final specifications Tetra Recart[®] carton type the exact specifications of different batches were averaged taking into consideration the production volumes of each production batch.
-For confidentially in case of the polymers used in the Tetra Recart[®] carton systems no differentiations to specific polymers are shown in the tables.
+To get the final specifications Tetra Recart® carton type the exact specifications of different batches were averaged taking into consideration the production volumes of each production batch.
+For confidentially in case of the polymers used in the Tetra Recart® carton systems no differentiations to specific polymers are shown in the tables.
 The calculations are calculated with the specific shares of each polymer used.
 In case the study is critically reviewed, these specific shares are disclosed to the critical review panel.

-Data on secondary and tertiary packaging for Tetra Recart[®] cartons was also provided by Tetra Pak from its internal packaging system model.
+Data on secondary and tertiary packaging for Tetra Recart® cartons was also provided by Tetra Pak from its internal packaging system model.
 The data is periodically updated and the most recent data of 2020 is used in this LCA.

-Specifications of the competing packaging type that has been identified as relevant in the examined segment are listed in Table 12.
+Specifications of the competing packaging types that have been identified as relevant in the examined segments are listed in Table 23 and Table 24.
 Specifications of primary packing were obtained by identifying the different materials and their weights per packaging systems.
-The pouch was analysed in a laboratory by Norner AS.
+In case of glass jars, aluminium tray, aluminium cans and steel cans this was done by ifeu.
+Pouches and rigid plastic packaging systems were analysed in a laboratory by Norner AS.
 Specifications of secondary packaging were identified by ifeu by analysing one sample for each packaging system.
-Tertiary packaging specifications and the pallet configurations was calculated based on the dimensions of secondary packaging systems with the online tool onpallet.com1.
+Tertiary packaging specifications and the pallet configurations was calculated based on the dimensions of secondary packaging systems with the online tool onpallet.com.